-There will be no study abroad or university-sponsored student travel outside the U.S. through Aug.
+There will be no study abroad or university-sponsored undergraduate student travel outside the U.S. through Aug.
 1, 2021.

-Due to the prevalence of COVID-19 in the United States and abroad, the University of Iowa has determined there will be no study abroad or university-sponsored student travel departures outside the U.S. through Aug.
+Due to the prevalence of COVID-19 in the United States and abroad, the University of Iowa has determined there will be no study abroad or undergraduate university-sponsored student travel departures outside the U.S. through Aug.
 1. The university continues to carefully monitor travel conditions and will decide when international travel is possible again for students.